What is RTMP? The Real-Time Messaging Protocol: What You Need to Know in 2024

 RTMP Encoding

 As previously mentioned, RTMP technology is typically used these days for transmitting video content from a live stream encoder to a streaming platform.
-In order to stream with a setup that uses the RTMP protocol in this fashion, you must use an RTMP encoder
+To stream with a setup that uses the RTMP protocol in this fashion, you must use an RTMP encoder

 Luckily, many of the top encoders on the market still support RTMP, so you shouldn’t have too much trouble finding one that works for you.